rwxrob/zet/20210502133019/README.md

 knows how to use Vi/m and gives NeoVim's list of differences a solid review will realize NeoVim is absolutely no competition at all.
 Vim is installed on literally millions of Linux systems dating back more than three decades.
-NeoVim *might* be installed on maybe 10,000 systems tops.
+NeoVim *might* be installed on maybe 10,000 systems tops but can be installed in seconds on any modern production system.
-There is *zero* competition.

 ## "It Has Panes"